From Geometry to Topology: Inverse Theorems for Distributed Persistence: Background

 The content of this paper assumes familiarity with the concepts and tools of persistent homology.
 Interested readers can consult the articles of Carlsson \cite{carlsson2009topology} and Ghrist \cite{ghrist2008barcodes} and the textbooks of Edelsbrunner and Harer \cite{edelsbrunner2010computational} and Oudot \cite{oudot2015persistence}.
 We include the following primer for readers interested in a high-level, non-technical summary.

 Persistent homology records the way topology evolves in a parametrized sequence of spaces.
-To apply persistent homology to a point cloud, a pre-processing step is needed that converts the point cloud into such a sequence.
-The two classical ways of doing this are called the Rips and \v{C}ech filtrations, respectively; the former is much easier to compute than the latter, at the expense of some geometric fidelity.
-Both consist of inserting simplices into the point cloud at a parameter value equal to the proximity of the associated vertex points.
+To apply persistent homology to a metric space, a pre-processing step is needed that converts the metric space into such a sequence.
+The two classical ways of doing this are called the Rips and \v{C}ech filtrations, respectively; the former is much easier to compute than the latter, but contains less geometric information.
+Both consist of inserting simplices into the metric space at a parameter value equal to the proximity of the associated vertex points.
 As the sequence of spaces evolves, the addition of certain edges or higher-dimensional simplices changes the homological type of the space -- these simplices are called critical.
 Persistent homology records the parameter values at which critical simplices appear, notes the dimension in which the homology changes, and pairs critical values by matching the critical value at which a new homological feature appears to the critical value at which it disappears.
-This information is organized into a data structure called a persistence diagram, and there are a number of metrics with which persistence diagrams can be compared.
+This information is organized into a structure called a persistence diagram, and there are a number of metrics with which persistence diagrams can be compared.

 If one forgets about the pairing and retains only the dimension information of the critical values, the resulting invariant is called a Betti curve.
 Betti curves are simpler to compute and work with than persistence diagrams, but are less informative and harder to compare.
 Finally, if one also drops the dimension information by taking the alternating sum of the Betti curves, one gets an Euler curve.
 Euler curves are even less discriminative than Betti curves, but enjoy the special symmetry properties of the Euler characteristic.
 These symmetries will be put to good use in this paper.